elving/swag/README.md

 Usage:

-    {{capitalizeEach "bender should NOT be allowed on TV. fry SHOULD be allowed on TV."}}
+    {{sentence "bender should NOT be allowed on TV. fry SHOULD be allowed on TV."}}

     Bender should not be allowed on tv.
 Fry should be allowed on tv.